 A. Yes.
-The Company developed a written policy after the 2009 rate case (Docket No. E015/GR-09-1151).
-That policy is documented in the Employee's Handbook and provides guidelines for all employees in regards to business-related expenses.
+The Company developed a written policy after its 2009 rate case (Docket No. E015/GR-09-1151).
+That policy is documented in Section VIII of the Employee's Handbook, provided in MP Exhibit (Anderson), Direct Schedule 7, and provides guidelines for all employees regarding business-related expenses.
+1 Q. How does Minnesota Power implement and adhere to the employee expenses